 Super Admins & Admins

-Super admins & admins are indicated with a star next to their name on the people page and on their user profiles.
+Super admins and admins are indicated with a star next to their name on the people page and on their user profiles.
+Super admins have full control over user permissions including granting admin permissions to a user.

 As an administrator, you can*: